 Preferred Language Cards

-These templates create business-size cards in Oregon’s most frequently used languages that people with limited English proficiency (LEP) can carry in their wallets and show to their health care providers.
+Preferred Language Card Templates create business-size cards in Oregon's most frequently used languages that people with limited English proficiency (LEP) can carry in their wallets and show to their health care providers.
 Preferred Language Cards Printing Instructions are available.

 The following links are provided for informational purposes only.
 The State of Oregon does not endorse them or make any claims as to their accuracy.